amacp/Math468/index.md

 - Present a 12min(+3min Q&A) presentation introducing and summarizing the material from their selected chapter, the additional references chosen, and any connections to other chapters.

 ## Homework

+### Instructions
+Complete the following problem set showing your work.
+Problems may be worked out "by hand" or in "python" or with the assistance of other analytical software (e.g., Mathematica, MatLab).
+You may use chatGPT to assist in coding.

+Solutions must be type written (e.g., in Jupyter, markdown, or latex).
+Upload PDF solution by question to crowdmark (link will be emailed to you) by **11:59pm** on the **Saturday** of the corresponding week (see syllabus).
+If you have issues with Crowdmark submission please email solutions to Rebekah Hall (rah11@sfu.ca).

+All problems are equally weighted within an assignment.
+Students in 468 may or may not choose to attempt the challenge question for a bonus pts.
+Students in 795 are required to complete the challenge question.

+### Assignments and Due Dates:
 - [Assignment 1](Assignment1.pdf) (Updated Jan 15): Due Jan 20th at 11:59pm
 - Extra Credit Assignment (<1pg summary of Rich Lenski's talk): Due Jan 20th at 11:59pm
 - [Assignment 2](Assignment2.pdf): Due Feb 3rd at 11:59pm